Advice to the public

 Where you are moving to or from a rented property the local authority, housing association, letting agent or landlord will be able to give you advice.
 Specific advice in relation to renting is set out below but the following still applies.

 If you, or anyone in your chain, is affected by additional COVID-19 restrictions imposed in your, or their, local area, you must comply with these restrictions.
 You are also advised to have regard to any relevant guidance in relation to your, or their, local area.
 How this affects your plans will depend on the restrictions and guidance applying to the area.
-For example, it may be advisable to postpone viewings of properties or delay a home move, where this is possible.
+For example, local restrictions may make it advisable to postpone viewings of properties or delay a home move, where this is possible.

 Those who are at high clinical risk from COVID-19 will need to carefully consider their personal circumstances and may wish to seek medical advice before deciding whether to commit to or go ahead with a move.
 You can keep up to date with the most recent advice at Coronavirus (COVID-19): shielding advice and support.